1997 World Series: Radio and television coverage

-Game 7 was the final Major League Baseball game called by longtime Indians Radio Network announcer Herb Score, as he retired at season's end.
-Score's broadcast partner, Tom Hamilton, would take over as lead announcer and he remains in that position as of the 2021 season.
+This was the last World Series for Indians Radio Network announcer Herb Score, as he retired at season's end.
+Score's broadcast partner, Tom Hamilton, would take over as lead announcer and he remains in that position as of the 2024 season.
 It also marked the final game carried by Indians flagship station WKNR (1220); the broadcast rights would be moved to WTAM for the 1998 season.